MTG/freesound/_docs/api/source/resources.rst

 ====================  ================  ====================================================================================
 Name                  Type              Description
 ====================  ================  ====================================================================================
 ``upload_filename``   string            The filename of the sound to describe.
-Must match with one of the filenames returned in :ref:`sound-uploaded-files-pending-description` resource.
+Must match with one of the filenames returned in :ref:`sound-pending-uploads` resource.
 ``name``              string            (OPTIONAL) The name that will be given to the sound.
 If not provided, filename will be used.
 ``tags``              string            The tags that will be assigned to the sound.
 Separate tags with spaces and join multi-words with dashes (e.g. "tag1 tag2 tag3 cool-tag4").
 ``description``       string            A textual description of the sound.